AnriaruDoragon/ASP-Clean-Architecture/README.md

 | `--IncludeTests`    | `true`  | Include test projects         |

 ### After Creating a Project

+We recommend to install [Taskfile](https://taskfile.dev/docs/installation) to use predefined tasks.

 With `--allow-scripts yes`, steps 1-3 run automatically.